 Have you started to breed more yearlings than you can keep?
 Then the annual FFH Yearling Auction, hosted in the Auction House, is the place for you.
 Yearling Auctions take place every September in-game months.
 Consignments begin in August.
 Qualifications for consignments are listed on the Consignments page.
 This is where quality yearlings are auctioned off.
 If a horse qualifies, you can choose which section to put it in, and set a starting bid that is $250,000 or above for the open section, $100,000 for the sprout section, and 500 PC for the pro section.

 There are three categories that exist in the yearling auction: the open section, the sprout section, and the PC section.
 Currency for the open and Sprout sections are FFH cash, but the pro section currency is PC, so be sure you have enough PC when bidding in this section.

 The open and PC categories are open to all players.
 However, the Sprout Section is only available to players who own less than 30 total yearlings.
 This allows newer and smaller barns to grab some quality horses without having to worry about competing with larger stables in the open section.
-Breeders will receive 2 Breeding Passes for each Sprout successfully consigned.
+At the end of the consignment period breeders will receive 2 Breeding Passes for each Sprout successfully consigned.
 If breeders reclaim a Sprout due to neglect, their Morale and Condition will be boosted up to a level adequate to perform normal training.